nyathea/legacypatcher/README.md

 # TwitterLegacyPatcher

-A tweak to restore functionality to older Twitter versions for iOS/iPadOS
+A tweak to restore functionality to older Twitter versions for iOS/iPadOS 9+

-This effectively makes it possible to use Twitter again on devices where it was broken previously.
+This makes it possible to use Twitter again on devices where it was broken previously.

 ## Patches include
 - Bypassing certificate pinning in the app to fix sign in